 - Try the best bread machines for a loaf of warm , freshly baked bread

 If you are looking to expand your capabilities to roasting or baking, you may want to consider a convection oven with a heating element.
 While in general these models don’t brown quite as well as full size ovens, they do come in handy, especially when your primary oven is cranking.
 Choosing the right microwave oven for you means choosing the unit that offers what you need – with the power, capacity, and features you'll find useful – in a package that fits your budget and your kitchen.

 To come up with a list of the best microwave ovens, we looked at the top picks from CNET, Wirecutter, Good Housekeeping, Consumer Reports and other sites, as well as the top-selling models at Best Buy, Lowe's and The Home Depot.
 From there, we narrowed the list down to the best microwaves based on features, price, design and other factors.

 Based on more than 40 hours of research, we've selected the best microwave ovens for families and kitchens of all sizes.
-Our top pick is the Toshiba EM925A5A, an $80 model that offers a good selection of features at a great price.
-It provides 900 watts of cooking power and a 0.9-cubic-foot interior that can hold a decent-size plate of food.

 1. Toshiba EM925A5A